localstack/docs/content/en/user-guide/integrations/devcontainers/index.md

 }
 ```

-Run the below command to build your `devcontainer.json` file from the template.
+Use the command below to generate your  `devcontainer.json`  from the template.
-If necessary add extra features with the `--features` option.
+Include additional features with the  `--features`  option if needed.

 {{< command >}}
-devcontainer templates apply \
+$ devcontainer templates apply \
     --template-id ghcr.io/localstack/devcontainer-template/localstack-dood \
     --template-args "$(cat ./options.json)" \
     --features '[{"id":"ghcr.io/devcontainers/features/aws-cli:1"}]'
 {{< /command >}}

-Then start up your container.
+Start your container using the following command.

 {{< command >}}
-devcontainer up --id-label project=localstack --workspace-folder .
+$ devcontainer up --id-label project=localstack --workspace-folder .
 {{< /command >}}

-And connect to it by the `id-label`.
+Connect to it using the `id-label`.

 {{< command >}}
-devcontainer exec --id-label project=localstack /bin/bash
+$ devcontainer exec --id-label project=localstack /bin/bash
 {{< /command >}}

-Then verify the existence of the LocalStack CLI by running the command below.
+Check that the LocalStack CLI is installed by executing:

 {{< command >}}
 vscode ➜ ~ $ localstack --version